Fix Rotted Wood from the Source!

 Using Wood Filler

 Another tip with wood filler is that you can use spray foam and go over it with wood filler.
 For example, if you were covering a lock hole in your door.
 You could spray foam in the hole to create a filler effect.
-Let it dry, then cut the excess like using spray foam on windows.
-Then cover it with a layer of wood filler.
+Let it dry, then cut the excess foam like using spray foam for window insulation.
+After you cut the excess flush, then cover it with a layer of wood filler.
+Let the filler dry and harden, then you can sand it smooth.

 What to expect when you use wood filler.
 So if you get Bondo, there is a quart sized amount of wood filler.
 There is a small tube of activator located underneath the cap.
 Mix a generous amount of filler with activator.
 The activator hardens the filler.
 This gives you a short working time up to around 15mins. (check the label) before it hardens.
 Once it hardens, it is literally solid as wood and you have to sand it to even it out.